oddbird/oddleventy/content/tools/slide-deck.md

 Our [Eleventy Plugin](https://github.com/oddbird/eleventy-plugin-slide-deck)
-provides a number of pre-built slide types -- for titles, images, screenshots, code samples, live demos, and embeds from Codepen, Caniuse, or Caseline.
+provides a number of pre-built slide types -- for titles, images, screenshots, code samples, live demos, and embeds from CodePen, caniuse, or Baseline.

 In the future, we also plan to support: